 - 1. All educators (relief and permanent) will have approved ACECQA qualifications

 - 2. All educators will have a current:

 - Police check (within 2 years)

 - Working With Children (WWC) check.

 - Level 2 First Aid

 - Asthma Certificate

 - Anaphylaxis Certificate

 - Food Handlers

+- Have engaged in DET Online child protection course & signed TCC's Code of conduct

-- 3. The Centre will comply with required educator ratios as below:
+- 3. TCC will comply with required educator ratios as below: We promote in room ratios and do not actively promote 'over the roof' ratios as we believe this supports continuity of care, children's health and wellbeing and Staffing Arrangements.